NextSDS Logo

 Remove person to fresh air and keep comfortable for breathing.
 If not breathing, give artificial respiration.
 Get immediate medical advice/attention.

-Symptoms: Cough, shortness of breath, headache, nausea.
+Symptoms: Material is destructive to tissue of the mucuous membranes and upper respiratory tract.
+Cough, shortness of breath, headache, nausea.

 Skin contact